AscensionGameDev/Intersect-Engine/README.md

 ## Source Code

 Getting started with Intersect couldn't be easier.
-Make sure you have Visual Studio 2017 Community (or later) installed.
+Make sure you have Visual Studio 2019 Community installed.

  * Clone the source: `git clone https://github.com/AscensionGameDev/Intersect-Engine.git`
  * Open Intersect.sln
  * Restore Nuget packages
  * Build

-We have [documentation here](https://docs.freemmorpgmaker.com/dev/start/vs.html) tailored towards new developers that will guide you through installing visual studio, cloning the source, and getting started if you need more information.
+We have [documentation here](https://docs.freemmorpgmaker.com/developer/start/vs.html) tailored towards new developers that will guide you through installing visual studio, cloning the source, and getting started if you need more information.

 ## Licensing